turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 end
 ```

-This necessitates two changes in the `db` file.
+This requires three changes in the `db` file.

+First, the `read` method needs to take a second parameter.
+I'm calling it
+`klass`.

-First, the `read` method needs to loop through the csv data to create the
+Next, the `read` method needs to loop through the csv data to create the
 objects:

 ```ruby